 A military unit was eight soldiers, who would share living quarters, (tent).
-A 'half unit' would of course be four soldiers, which was the customary number assigned to crucifixions, and the reason for the clothes being divided into four parts.
-This fulfilled the prophecy of Psalm 22:18.
+A 'half unit' would be four soldiers, the customary number assigned to crucifixions, and the reason for the clothes being divided into four parts, fulfilling the prophecy of Psalm 22:18.

 Verse 25: "but standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene."

 By His cross was His mother, an unnamed aunt, (His mother's sister), Mary the wife of

 Clopas, (believed to be a brother to Joseph), and Mary Magdalene, who became a loyal Follower of

 Jesus after He had cast many demons from her.

 Verses 26-27: "When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, "Woman, behold, your son!"
 27Then he said to the disciple, "Behold, your mother!"
 And from that hour the disciple took her to his own home."

 The 'disciple whom he loved was clearly, "John," the author of this

 Gospel.
 John never refers to himself directly, only in the third